 El Quartelejo Ruins are the archeological remains of the northernmost Indian pueblo and the only known pueblo in Kansas.
-Located on Ladder Creek in Lake Scott State Park, the word El Quartelejo means “far quarter” or “district” in Spanish.
+Located on Ladder Creek in Lake Scott State Park, El Quartelejo means “far quarter” or “district” in Spanish.

 Archeologists believe that this is the location of the village of Quartelejo that was referred to in 17th-century reports by the Spanish.
-This site was given its name when it was first inhabited by the Plains Apache Indians.
+This site was given its name when first inhabited by the Plains Apache Indians.
 The stone pueblo is thought to have been built by Taos Pueblo Indians who left New Mexico in 1664 to escape Spanish rule.
 However, a Spanish expedition led by Lieutenant Juan de Archuleta soon chased down the pueblo Indians and returned them to Taos.

 After the Pueblo Revolt, another Pueblo group, the Picuris, fled from the Spanish and resettled El Quartelejo in 1696.
 However, a decade later, they were found by Spanish General Juan de Ulibarrí and 40 soldiers in 1706 and were also returned to New Mexico.

 Several reports were made during the years that followed that Frenchmen were attempting to trade with the Quartelejo Apache and other Plains Indians.
 To protect their claim upon the Great Plains, the Spanish sent Pedro de Villasur from Santa Fe with 40 Spanish soldiers and about 60 Indian allies to check New France’s growing influence in the area in 1720.
 After passing through El Cuartelejo and making their way to Nebraska, they were attacked by the Pawnee and Otoe Indians, who killed 36 of the Spaniards, 10 of their Indian allies, and a French guide.
 The survivors then retreated to New Mexico.
 Reportedly the attack was made at the urging of the Frenchmen.